History of Lawton, Oklahoma

-The History of Lawton, Oklahoma refers to the history of the southwestern Oklahoma city of Lawton, Oklahoma.
-Lawton's history starts with opening of American Indian reservation lands in the early 1900s and has seen population and economic growth throughout the 20th Century due to its proximity with Fort Sill.
+The history of Lawton, Oklahoma, starts with opening of American Indian reservation lands in the early 1900s and has seen population and economic growth throughout the 20th century due to its proximity to Fort Sill, a United States Army post.

-Establishment through WWII
+Establishment through World War II

 Southwest Oklahoma was the home for many Native American tribes due to the natural resources provided by the nearby 60000 acre outcropping of ancient granite now called the Wichita Mountains, with water, wildlife, vegetation, in abundance.
 This area is now the Wichita Mountains Wildlife Refuge, a U.S. Fish and Wildlife Service Refuge.
 Lawton's history is inextricably tied to Fort Sill, established in 1869 during the hostilities in the Indian Territory.

 This land was granted to the Comanche, Kiowa, and Apache tribes by the Medicine Lodge Treaty of 1867, which continued warring against the military until Comanche Chief Quanah Parker and his Quohada Comanches abandoned the struggle and arrived at Fort Sill in June 1875.

 In 1891 the United States Congress appointed a commission under David H. Jerome to meet with the tribal leaders and come to an agreement allowing white settlement.
 Under pressure from the commission, Quanah Parker and the other Native American tribal leaders initially agreed to give the government control of the lands for $1.25 per acre.
 Each tribal member would receive a 160 acre allotment, with 400000 acre reserved for grazing land for white cattle ranchers.
 After years of controversy and legal maneuvering on both sides, President William McKinley issued a proclamation which gave the government control over 2000000 acre for less than $1 per acre.